 Many people describe the most obvious things first.
-Things like their name, age, gender (if not clear), occupation, nationality, current address etc. These are the things that are usually required when filling out forms, but when it comes to the inner core most people struggle describing themselves.
+Things like their name, age, gender (if not clear), occupation, nationality, current address and so on.
+These are the things that are usually required when filling out forms but, when it comes to the inner core, most people struggle to describe themselves.

-That means we create, or better re-create, ourselves every time, leaving a very different picture.
+That means we create – or better still – re-create ourselves every time, leaving a very different picture.
 Most of us become very good at this.
-So good in fact that we even do this to ourselves.
+So good in fact, that we even do this to ourselves.